reingart/dbg/README.md

  * web2py (integrated to official admin app)
  * rad2py (wxPython IDE in development)

-Others attemps include GEdit plugins, and jupyter plgugins (ipython)
+Others attemps include GEdit plugins, and IPython plugins could be comming soon.
 Standalone version can be run from the console (like pdb).

 To start a debug session for debuggee.py::